peteroupc/peteroupc.github.io/bernsupp.md

 > 2. If _f_(_&lambda;_) = cosh(_&lambda;_) &minus; 1, then _f_ is bounded from above by _h_(_&lambda;_) = _&lambda;_, so _g_(_&lambda;_) is 0 if _&lambda;_ = 0, and (cosh(_&lambda;_)&minus;1)/_&lambda;_ otherwise.
 Since _g_(0) = 0, we find new functions _g_ and _h_ based on the current _g_.
 The current _g_ is bounded from above by _H_(_&lambda;_) = _&lambda;_\*3\*(2&minus;_&lambda;_)/5 (a degree-2 polynomial that in Bernstein form has coefficients [0, 6/10, 6/10]), so _G_(_&lambda;_) = 5/12 if _&lambda;_ = 0, and &minus;(5\*cosh(_&lambda;_) &minus; 5)/(3\*_&lambda;_<sup>2</sup>\*(_&lambda;_&minus;2)) otherwise. _G_ is bounded away from 0 and 1, so we have the following algorithm:
 >
 >     1. (Simulate _h_.)
 Flip the input coin.
 If it returns 0, return 0.
 >     2. (Simulate _H_.)
 Flip the input coin twice.
-If neither flip returns 1, return 0.
+If both flips return 0, return 0.
 Otherwise, with probability 4/10 (that is, 1 minus 6/10), return 0.
 >     3. Run a Bernoulli factory algorithm for _G_ (which involves building polynomials that converge to _G_, noticing that _G_ is twice differentiable) and return the result of that algorithm.

 **Certain functions that equal 0 at 0 and 1 at 1.**  Let _f_, _g_, and _h_ be functions as defined earlier, except that _f_(0) = 0 and _f_(1) = 1.
 Define the following additional functions: